Regalijan/autoclear/index.md

 ### Install required tools
 1. Clone the repo
-2. Install NodeJS 16.x (15.x will work but it will be deprecated in the near future, not tested on 14.x but will probably still work)
+2. Install NodeJS 16.6.0 or later (Support for earlier versions was dropped in Discord.js v13)
 3. Install PostgreSQL 13
 4. `npm install`